Some similarities to :

 HDAC acts on DNA and makes it harder to switch genes on or off.
 HDAC inhibitors allow the genetic machinery to be switched back on again.
 In the brain the presence of HDAC after the initial early learning years stops the brain from re-wiring itself; brain plasticity is stopped.
 But HDAC inhibitors can re-awaken the brain plasticity (something normally un-desirable in an adult) and by this means it can treat bipolar disorder.

-Actinidine is a pyridine alkaloid which is present in the roots of common Valerian, and also present in oil of valerian, a herbal extract of the plant.
-Actinidine is a pheromone for some insects and has a similar intoxicating effect on male cats as nepetalactone which is present in
+Actinidine is a pyridine alkaloid and iridoid alkaloid which is present in the roots of common Valerian, and also present in oil of valerian, a herbal extract of the plant.
+Actinidine is a pheromone for some insects and has a similar intoxicating effect on male cats as Nepetalactone which is present in

 Catmint (aka Catnip).